discos/doc/user/srt/source/Command-line.rst

 	* **MANAGEMENT/Point** (default) text output in the logfile, used for pointing calibration
+	* **MANAGEMENT/CalibrationTool** text output in .dat file, used for pointing calibration
 	* **MANAGEMENT/FitsZilla** if FITS output is desired
 	* (MANAGEMENT/MBFitsWriter) if MBFITS is preferred – not yet available